al70023/proxmox-server/README.md

 All setup can be found [here](OPNsense/GUIDE.md).

 ## 2. Frigate Network Video Recorder

 This will be a completely self-hosted home CCTV surveillance/security system.

 All setup can be found [here](Frigate/GUIDE.md).

+## 3. OpenMediaVault Network Attached Storage

+This will be a virtualized self-hosted NAS solution, passing in a hard drive as the device to store on.

+All setup can be found [here](OpenMediaVault/GUIDE.md).